Ji-Hwan Bae Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates and Ji-Hwan Bae, who went 1-for-4 last time out, battle Jake Woodford and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.
+The Pittsburgh Pirates and Ji-Hwan Bae, who went 0-for-4 last time in action, take on Miles Mikolas and the St. Louis Cardinals at Busch Stadium, Sunday at 2:15 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Cardinals.
+In his previous game he had a hitless showing (0-for-4) against the Cardinals.

 Ji-Hwan Bae Game Info & Props vs. the Cardinals